xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
 2020.56 December 20 2020
+   -- enh (gil)    Singlestrand Effect: Dual Bounce renamed to Dual Chase and new styles Bounce to Middle and Bounce from Middle added.
    -- enh (gil)    Twinkle effect has new algorithm that is more random to cover all pixels.
 Old algorithm can still be selected.
    -- enh (gil)    Add Terrain Object functionality
    -- bug (gil)    Fixed Mesh Objects drawing color only materials as grey.